 Whether you’re putting on a second family room, a guest space or growing the kitchen, having more square footage in your home is sure to prove useful.
 Just keep in mind you need to think about the heating and cooling necessities of the new space.
 One of those points should cover whether you should upgrade your HVAC system for a home addition in Louisville.
 Our instructions will help you as you begin the process.

-Option 1: No Upgrade Necessary
+Option 1: No Upgrade Needed

-Option 2: Install a New HVAC System
+Option 2: HVAC System Upgrade

-Another solution for delivering heat and air conditioning into your home addition is to extend the ductwork from your current forced-air system.
+Another solution for delivering heat and air conditioning into your home addition is to extend the ductwork from your present forced-air system.
 If you have radiators or baseboard heating, you can lengthen hot water piping to the new space.

 Option 3: Add a Ductless Mini-Split